TGIF! Grab your sunglasses, umbrellas & what about snow?

 On Thursday (yesterday) we came within one degree of hitting our record high, the record high for Thursday was 81 degrees set back in 2015.
 Friday's record may be out of reach as downpours are expected just as we start getting warm.
 Friday's record is 82 degrees, which was set back in 2000.

-And, oh, by the way, just one year ago, we were seeing snow in Georgia and daytime highs in Jacksonville only in the 30s.
-Check out this video:
+And, oh, by the way, just one year ago, we were seeing snow in South Georgia and daytime highs in Jacksonville only in the 30s.
+Check out this video from Jan.
+2018:

 Now, we are about to see the 80s pushed out and the 60s move in, but not before a round of downpours and that includes a rumble of thunder or two.